cmutel/SETAC-2019-presamples/README.md

 Materials and methods for SETAC 2019 presentation.

+The presentation itself is also here (as a PDF).

-## Electricity grid mixes
+## Electricity grid mixes (ENTSO-case-study)

-`Create correspondence table ENTSO Ecoinvent.ipynb`: Documents process of creating correspondence tables for use by [correspondentia](https://github.com/BONSAMURAIS/correspondentia) from ENTSO-E to ecoinvent 3.5 nomenclature.
+Follow the notebooks in numeric order